 Named by the Knapp brothers who first descended this creek.

-We float through the gorge below the big falls and before much time has passed we see a wall of pitcher plants on the left and take a moment to enjoy the moment.
+We float through the gorge below Prisoner Falls and before much time has passed we see a wall of pitcher plants on the left and take a moment to enjoy the moment.
 Just around the next bend the stream was backed up by a small log jam (runnable) where a nice camp presented itself on the left.
 We stopped here for the night, stashing our food on the other side of the river in case a bear got curious.

 Day 2: It rains softly all night and we wake up to gear that is just wet enough that we don't relish the thought of sleeping in it another night.
 The level has also dropped a little so we plan to try to make it all the way to the take out today.
 We have 4.5 miles to go until we reach Silver Creek, then 7 miles after that before we reach the confluence with the Illinois, followed by another 7 miles on the Illinois.
 We feel it is possible to make the 19 miles to the take out, but given we only made it 4.5 miles yesterday that goal is by no means guaranteed.